top of page

 The cabin of the KF Laser was both stylish and functional

-Underneath, bespoke “sports tuned” independent suspension worked hand in hand with viscous coupling controlling drive between the front and rear axles.
-The rear axle also featured an LSD, whilst later models even had height adjustable suspension which could see up to 30 mm of adjustment and self-levelling available.
+Underneath, bespoke “sports tuned” independent suspension worked hand-in-hand with viscous coupling controlling drive between the front and rear axles.
+The rear axle also featured an LSD, whilst later models even had height adjustable suspension.
+It allowed up to 30 mm of adjustment and self-levelling at the touch of a button.

 At the time Wheels Magazine recorded a standing quarter mile run of 16.2, just under half a second down on Ford’s official numbers, who also noted a 0-100 sprint of 8.5 seconds.

-In this iteration the TX-3 even saw production racing success, in the form of a second-place position in the inaugural Bathurst 12-hour in 1991.
-It was a huge boon for Ford at the time and cemented the TX-3 as a true motorsport option.
+In this iteration, the TX-3 even saw production racing success in the form of a second-place position in the inaugural Bathurst 12-hour in 1991.
+It was a huge boon for Ford at the time and cemented the TX-3's credibility.

 The Ford Australia KF Laser TX-3 enjoyed motorsport success